shshaw/Splitting/README.md

 </ul>
 ```

+---

 ## Styles

 ### Recommended Styles

-Many CSS properties, like `transform`, will not work on `display: inline` elements, so applying `display: inline-block` will keep your words and characters looking the same, while giving you the most flexibility in transitions and animations.
+Many CSS properties, like `transform`, will not work by default on `display: inline` elements like `<span>`, so applying `display: inline-block` give you the most flexibility in transitions and animations while keeping your words and character layout mostly the same.

 ```css
 .splitting .word,